 The Young Ladies’ Hat below is an example of a crownless hat made towering by an adept use of ornamentation.
 It was created from dark green felt and had a drooping convoluted brim.
 “Roses, full blow and half open, nestled amid their leaves … and carelessly waving feathers tower[ed] above them from the back.”

-Promenade hats were usually worn with Promenade Toilettes and were literally worn when walking or strolling in public places, such as in the park, a public square, or when shopping.
-The Ladies’ Promenade Hat shown was created using a low crown.
-It was a wide-brimmed hat and had a varied combination of colors — red, green black, and cream.
+Another the popular hat fashions for October 1896 was promenade hats.
+These were usually worn with promenade toilettes and were literally worn when walking or strolling in public places, such as in the park, a public square, or when shopping.
+The Ladies’ Promenade Hat shown below was created using a low crown.
+It was a wide-brimmed hat and had a varied combination of colors — red, green, black, and cream.
 It also used dyed ostrich plumes, lace, wings, and a jeweled ornament to complete the look.

-“An artistic color mixture and disposal of trimming” is demonstrated in the golden Young Ladies’ Hat shown below.
-The modified sailor hat was created from a medium high crown.
-Secured between a large broad black ribbon bow situated at the front were purple pansies and leaves.
-Large bows were particularly fashionable at this time, as were two-toned ribbons.
+Demonstrated in the golden Young Ladies’ Hat below is “an artistic color mixture and disposal of trimming.”
+This modified sailor hat was created from a medium high crown and secured between a large broad black ribbon bow situated at the front were purple pansies and leaves.
+Large bows were particularly fashionable in hat fashions for October 1896, as were two-toned ribbons.
 As shown here, the large bow was wired to maintain its shape.
-Several large black ostrich plumes were strategically placed, with most plumes either being situated at “the back or left side [of the hat] or both.”
+Several large black ostrich plumes were strategically placed, with most plumes at this time being situated on both sides, at the back, or on the left side of the hat.
 In this case the black plumes were placed at the back of the hat hoping to provide breadth, as well as height.

-The last hat is a Ladies’ Velvet Hat and it was created in mauve.
-Mauve was a color named for the mallow flower and a color that according to the Oxford English Dictionary, didn’t come into use until the late 1790s, and the color was rarely used before 1859 because it was hard to obtain.
-After a chemistry student accidentally created the color in 1859 it became all the rage.
-Every Victorian clamored for the color.
-This mauve hat was created with a wide, stiff brim and a soft, full crown, a crown that The Delineator maintained was “youthful-looking and dressy” with an attractive shape.
+The mauve hat shown below was created with a wide, stiff brim and a soft, full crown, a crown that The Delineator maintained it was attractive, “youthful-looking and dressy.”
 A small band of gold braid encircled the crown.
 Red berries with green foliage decorated the left side and united with willowy black ostrich plumes that towered above.